 Women’s Health Issues

+Another specialty of mine is in the area of women’s health, with focus in perinatal mood and anxiety disorders as well as pregnancy loss and infertility.
+Perinatal depression and anxiety often coincide and many of the symptoms overlap.
+The causes of perinatal depression and anxiety include hormonal, biochemical, environmental, psychological, and genetic factors.
+Perinatal mood and anxiety disorders can occur as women try to control their emotions while attending to their baby, which can manifest into difficulties with bonding and attachment.
 Pregnancy loss and infertility is devastating and an extremely vulnerable time for women.
 This time can also be taxing on the couples’ relationship.
 Women often struggle with both physical and emotional pain that is overwhelming.
 Guilt, fear, anger, and shame are common emotions to women and couples experiencing miscarriages and infertility.
 In my approach, I will work with you to make sense of your emotions and experience through awareness, expression, regulation, reflection, and transformation.
-I further believe it is important to attend closely to your attachment histories and significant life events as a way to be able to identify patterns in relationships and behaviors with your self and significant other.
+I further believe it is important to attend closely to your attachment histories and significant life events to be able to identify patterns in relationships and behaviors with yourself and significant other.

 Eating disorders are serious health conditions, both psychologically and physically.
 Anorexia Nervosa, Bulimia Nervosa, and Binge Eating Disorder often represent a way of coping with problems of attachment, identity, and control.
-Often times, we use food to cope with painful emotions.
+Often, we use food to cope with painful emotions.
 Food can also be a way to manage unhealthy body image.
 An important part of therapy is to develop a healthy relationship with food, regardless of whether you struggle with food restriction, binging, or compulsive overeating.
-I work with you to help you get to the core of painful emotions and identify core beliefs about your self, to improve disordered eating behaviors, and to increase body satisfaction and self-esteem.
+I work with you to help you get to the core of painful emotions and identify core beliefs about yourself, to improve disordered eating behaviors, and to increase body satisfaction and self-esteem.

 Depression is a complex phenomenon, causing disturbances in different levels of functioning.
 With depression, there is often an increase in sadness, fear, shame, anger, and guilt that leaves you feeling worthless, hopeless, and helpless.
-In working with depression, I work with you to resolve affective difficulties such as self-criticism, disspointments in relationships, and unfinished business.
+In working with depression, I work with you to resolve affective difficulties such as self-criticism, disappointments in relationships, and unfinished business.
 In therapy, I work with you to enhance emotional processing which involves not only helping you to make sense of your emotions but also to accept painful emotions that keep you “stuck” and influence how you feel, think, and interact with others.

 I help encourage you to develop adaptive ways of coping with vulnerable feelings and to promote self-acceptance.
 I help you to be able to differentiate between past and present events and identify emotionally based needs in order to generate a new meaning, facilitate healthy resolution of problematic experiences, and change interpersonal interactions.